njpanderson/varnishopt/README.md

 # varnishopt
-Build Varnish commands using an intuitive CLI
+Build Varnish commands using an intuitive CLI.

+Currently in development.
+Requires NodeJS.